azdavis/millet/docs/manual.md

 Possible arguments:

-- `true`: Ignore the whole basis declaration inside.
+- `true`: Ignore the whole basis declaration contained inside.

-This is basically a subset of `milletDiagnosticsIgnore`, except:

-- You cannot enable it and then re-disable it inside itself.
-- The files are not processed at all.
+The text of the contained basis declaration must parse as a basis declaration.
+But it, and any files mentioned inside it, is otherwise totally ignored, and not processed at all.
 That means no definitions from those files will be available.

 For instance, given these SML files: